 - Best French press brewing guide

-or stop by at Bros Beans & Beats and get some professional advise!
+or stop by at Bros Beans & Beats and get some professional advice!

 - Grind your beans with a manual grinder!
 You smell an explosion of flavours when you grind the beans.
 There are two manual grinders I suggest, the commandante C40 nitro blade it is not only fancy in the look but works fantastic or the Hario Mill bit cheaper but good.
 Both are burr grinders, so they’ll produce a nice, consistent grind, and they’re relatively compact.

-- You need to weight your coffee, so get an electronic scale
+- You need to weigh your coffee, so get an electronic scale

-- For the Moccamaster you need paper filter.
+- For the Moccamaster you need a paper filter.

 Buy this equipment either on amazon or on coffeecircle.com.
 Get a great choice and good price ranges.